Optimal Control of McKean--Vlasov Branching Diffusion Processes: Optimal Control Problem

 \subsection{Differentiation and It\^o's formula}

-We now define the linear derivative of functional defined on the space of finite nonnegative measures, and then recall from \cite{CaoRenTan} the It\^o's formula on the functional of flow of marginal measures induced by the branching diffusion process.
+We now define the notion of linear derivative for functionals defined on the space of finite measures, and then recall from Cao, Ren and Tan~\cite{CaoRenTan} It\^o's formula for the flow of marginal measures induced by McKean-Vlasov branching diffusion.